leijinmin/csharppatterns/strategypattern/README.md

 # Outline
 1. The strategy pattern prevents the mass of the code which checks the structrue selected for each function.

  According to the above **Screenshot**, I use a dictionary to save the different concrete structure strategies, where the key corresponds to the radio button name selected and the value corresponds to the instance of the related strategy.
-A click on the any of the structure radio button will trigger the event (see the event handler **radioButton_Click**) which sets the strategy selected.
+A click on any of the structure radio button will trigger the event (see the event handler **radioButton_Click**) which sets the strategy selected according to the radio name.
 When the **Show** button is clicked, for instance, though we don't know the strategy selected explicitly, it is decided at runtime.

 ```
         Dictionary<string, AbstractStructureStrategy> instances = new Dictionary<string, AbstractStructureStrategy>() {